nearform/udaru/README.md

 [![david][david-badge]][david-url]

 Udaru is a policy based authorization module that can be used to add permissions to 'actions' and 'resources'.
-Udaru supports 'organisations', 'teams', and 'users'; policies can be created for each.
+Udaru supports 'organizations', 'teams', and 'users'; policies can be created for each.
 Udaru can be used as a [stand-alone module]() , or as a [stand-alone server]() or [Hapi plugin]().
 This repository contains the code for all three running configurations.